ibm-cloud-docs/containers/cs_istio.md

   ```
   {: codeblock}

 The certificates for the NLB DNS host secret expires every 90 days.
-The secret in the default namespace is automatically renewed by {[product_name]} 37 days before it expires, but you must manually copy the secret to the `istio-system` namespace every time that the secret is renewed.
+The secret in the default namespace is automatically renewed by {{site.data.keyword.containerlong_notm}} 37 days before it expires, but you must manually copy the secret to the `istio-system` namespace every time that the secret is renewed.
 Use scripts to automate this process.
 {: note}

 Looking for even more fine-grained control over routing?
 To create rules that are applied after the load balancer routes traffic to each microservice, such as rules for sending traffic to different versions of one microservice, you can create and apply [`DestinationRules` ![External link icon](../icons/launch-glyph.svg "External link icon")](https://istio.io/docs/reference/config/networking/v1alpha3/destination-rule/).